 Does a Security Analyst Trust Machine Learning Technology

-As per our experts’ opinion, the answer to this question is NO (in majority cases).
-Now definitely your mind might be prepared to ask next question i.e., ‘why the answer is no?’
-In order to give answer to this, we have to move a little bit back.
+As per our experts’ opinion, the answer to this question is NO (in the majority of cases).
+Now definitely your mind might be prepared to ask the next question i.e., ‘why the answer is no?’
+In order to give an answer to this, we have to move a little bit back.
 We believe that it will work to go a moment back and understand some basics involved in machine learning technology and analytics.
 This will help in getting the best answer to this query.

 Before we begin with the major technical part first, you have to revise some important terminologies.
 So let’s get started!

 - Machine Learning – Machine learning technology helps computer machines to learn and create assumptions like human beings.
 The capability of learning and analyzing is gained through data, expert skills, and presence in the real world.
 The algorithms could detect big data, convert it into information, assume future events, and reveal mysterious secrets from the stored data.
 This offers clients a measure to secure lives, assume those at heart disease and strokes’ risk, track possible threats, ignore data breaches, predict cloud threats, identify internal attacks, and stop cybercriminals.
 These algorithms could be aimed at addressing human nature to make predictions and, prevent internal malicious attacks.
 This secures companies from malware is as yet unaddressed by security products.

 - Analytics – Analytics provide a means for converting data into effective and efficient information that helps in decision-making.
 This identifies useful insights and patterns of the existing data like trying to understand the client’s behavior to predict the purchasing habits.
 In the world of cloud data security, analytics play a vital role in identifying risky end-users or internal attacks by concentrating on user’s behavior.

 Now Comes the Trust Question

 If machine learning algorithms have this capability, why don’t we believe its observations?
 On basis of the research, we believe that the following issues are the causes: